RyanDaDeng/laravel-dto-generator/readme.md

 - If your components are array of objects, please define it as a pure array.
 - You have to assign a value for each property, for example, an empty string `''` for `first_name`.

-#### or JSON

-- I have disabled JSON method, you need to convert JSON to PHP array by yourself.
-(You can use online convert tool if necessary)
-- Then please follow Array Schema instruction.

-### Output - Classes:

 #### Example Output Usage

 ````php